emmaking-smith/SET_LSF_CODE/README.md

-# Predictive Minisci and P450 Late Stage Functionalization with Transfer Learning
+# Predictive Minisci Late Stage Functionalization with Transfer Learning
 Code for the <sup>13</sup>C NMR pretraining and LSF finetuning as described in King-Smith *et al.*

 ## Getting Your Bearings